softwarespot/jquery-handlebars/README.md

     $content.append(template(context));

 ```
-As you can see, if you do this multiple times over the course of your project it can become bloated and quite repetitive ( seems I repeated myself there =) ).
+As you can see, if you do this multiple times over the course of your project it can become bloated and quite repetitive ( seems I repeated myself there! ) ).
 Then there is the issue of injecting a template into an element with the ability to remove or replace at some point.
 Then you're talking about a lot more boilerplate code and for what?
 Wouldn't it be great if there was a jQuery plugin (there is) that allowed me to specify a template, append to the content element and keep record of those that have been compiled before?
 With the additional bonus of being able to remove a single template or all templates from the content element.
 Well you're in luck...

 ## jQuery-handlebars is as simple as 1-2-3, no really, it's that simple.